 GCE A Level D or GCE AS Level D or GCSE C Mathematics and GCE A Level D or GCE AS Level D or GCSE C in one of Physics, Chemistry, Biology, Physics with Chemistry or Agricultural Science

-Applications are welcomed from students who wish to transfer from another Level 8 course, providing they have achieved the requisite points and fulfil the requirements of the course.
-Applications are made via the CAO Advanced Entry route which will open on the 1st December to the 1st July.
+Applications are welcomed from students who wish to transfer from another Level 8 course, providing they have achieved the requisite points and fulfilled the requirements of the course.

 International candidates are expected to have educational qualifications of a standard equivalent to those outlined above.
 In addition, where such candidates are non-native speakers of the English language they must satisfy the university of their competency in the English language.
 Click here for further information on international applications.